-Figure 5-14: Settings $\rightarrow$ IPDU $\rightarrow$ Users $\rightarrow$ Add User Dialog
+Figure 6-15: Settings \rightarrow IPDU \rightarrow Users \rightarrow Add User Dialog

-A comma can be used to separate outlet numbers, and a hyphen can be used to indicate a range of outlets (for example: 1, 3, 5, 6-8).
+Use a comma to separate outlet numbers, and use a hyphen to indicate a range of outlets (for example: 1, 3, 5, 6-8).

 After a user is added and the OK button is clicked, the user's name is added to the list on the Users Manager form along with the numbers of the outlets the user is authorized to manage, as shown in the following figure.